 Control measures come in different forms depending on the nature of the hazard and its potential impact.
 They may include physical barriers, administrative controls such as policies and procedures, employee training programs, personal protective equipment (PPE), and monitoring systems.

-This article will delve into what constitutes a control measure, its importance in promoting safety and health, steps for implementing effective control measures, examples of successful implementation strategies, and some limitations that may pose challenges during implementation.
+This article will delve into what constitutes a control measure, its importance in promoting safety and health, steps for implementing effective control measures, examples of successful implementation of effective risk mitigation strategies, and some limitations that may pose challenges during implementation.

 Security engineer is pushing CYBERSECURITY on an interactive virtual control screen.
 Computer security concept and information technology metaphor for risk management and safeguarding of cyber space.